johnmayor723/newProject/README.md

-# newProject for bnb homes , a bread and breakfast outfit in nigeria..
+# New Project for bnb homes , a bread and breakfast company in nigeria..
 node.js is the backend language ejs is the templating language mdbootstrap for user interface